Dave Rimington: Collegiate all-century teams

 In 1999, Rimington was selected as the starting offensive center by Sports Illustrated in their "NCAA Football All-Century Team", and was also selected as the starting offensive center to the Walter Camp Football Foundation All Century Team.
 Rimington is the only center named to both the Sports Illustrated and Walter Camp All-Century teams.

 Professional career

-Rimington was selected in the first round of the 1983 NFL Draft by the Cincinnati Bengals.
+Rimington was selected in the first round of the 1983 NFL draft by the Cincinnati Bengals.
 He played five seasons with the Bengals and two with the Philadelphia Eagles before retiring at the end of the 1989 NFL season.

 Rimington Trophy

 The Rimington Trophy is named in his honor and since 2000 has been given annually to the nation's top collegiate center.
 The sculptor of the Rimington Trophy is Marc Mellon, who is also the sculptor of the NBA MVP Trophy.

 Personal

 Following his professional career, Rimington has served with the Boomer Esiason Foundation in their fight against cystic fibrosis.
 He has been with the foundation since 1993 and has been president since 1995.

-Rimington briefly served as the interim athletic director of Nebraska from September 26, 2017, to October 23, 2017, when the former AD Bill Moos was named to the position.
+Rimington served as the interim athletic director of the Nebraska Cornhuskers from September 26, 2017, to October 23, 2017, when the former AD Bill Moos was named to the position.

 Rimington is a member of Lambda Chi Alpha.